-The fee of £228 from April 2022 must be paid on submission of the application, by calling customer services on 01923 776611.
+The current fee must be paid on submission of the application, by calling customer services on 01923 776611.
+Please consult our list of licensing fees online.

 - 9.3 Applications for renewal of a consent/licence will normally be granted, provided that no substantiated complaints have been received regarding; - the manner in which the consent/licence holder has conducted their business: or - the consent holder's conduct; and - where no relevant objections have previously been received - 9.4 All renewal applications must be submitted a minimum of 4 weeks prior to the expiry of the current licence to allow for the processing of the application.
 Generally no further consultation will be necessary when dealing with a renewal application, however, the Council reserves the right to consult where there are, or have been, concerns raised in the previous consent/licence period. - 9.5 The responsibility for ensuring renewal of consent/licence rests solely with the consent/licence holder, the Council will not send out reminders.